mirror-shades/doxa/README.md

 [Documentation](https:#mirror-shades.github.io/doxa/)
 [![DeepWiki](https:#deepwiki.com/badge.svg)](https:#deepwiki.com/mirror-shades/doxa)

+Doxa is high level, statically typed, memory managed language.
+It has a highly readable and consistant syntax aimed at reducing cognative load, and producing code which is simple and aesthetic.
+It features a novel memory management system based on arena allocation.
+It eschews privleged error and optional channels in favor of robust type union and narrowing system.
+It interfaces with Zig, which brings along all of Zig's C interoperability.

 Doxa is inspired by Nagarjuna's four cornered logic, known as Catuṣkoṭi.
 Doxa does not use bools but instead a novel logical type called a tetra.
 A tetra (short for tetralemma) has four possible states or corners:

 ```